TheWover/donut/README.md

 ## As a Template - Rebuilding the shellcode

-*payload/* contains the in-memory loaders for PE/DLL/VBS/JS/XSL and .NET assemblies, which should successfully compile with both Microsoft Visual Studio and Mingw-w64.
-Make files have been provided for both compilers which will generate x86-64 shellcode by default unless x86 is supplied as a label to nmake/make.
+*payload/* contains the in-memory loaders for EXE/DLL/VBS/JS and .NET assemblies, which should successfully compile with both Microsoft Visual Studio and MinGW-w64.
+Make files have been provided for both compilers.
 Whenever files in the payload directory have been changed, recompiling for all architectures is recommended before rebuilding donut.

 ### Microsoft Visual Studio